muratkucuktepe/GIT-Cheatsheet/git_cheatsheet.md

 ### DIFF

-**- List all the changes in the working directory that are NOT staged for the next commit.**
+**- List all the changes in the working directory that are NOT STAGED for the next commit.**
 ```
 git diff
 ```